 "Better Dig Two" is about a wife who threatens suicide if she outlives her husband and murder-suicide if she ever leaves him.

 The song "Gop-Stop" (Russian criminal slang for small-time street robbery.
-This song is often credited with popularizing the term "gop-stop" among the broader Russian public outside of the criminal scene) by the famous Jewish-Russian singer Alexander Rosenbaum is about a criminal, whose girlfriend left him for richer boyfriends from the higher echelons of the Russian military.
+This song is often credited with popularizing the term "gop-stop" among the broader Russian public outside of the criminal scene) by the famous Jewish-Russian singer Alexander Rosenbaum is about a criminal, who's girlfriend left him for richer lovers from the higher echelons of the Russian military.
 How he coped with the break-up?
-He ambushed her with some criminal friend of his and stabbed her to death, apparently not quick and clean.
+He ambushed her with some criminal friend of his and stabbed her to death, apparently not quick and clean, but slow and messy.